RapTho/elasticsearch-tutorials/lab-1.md

 # Lab 1: Setup

-The following request is used to get health status of a cluster.
+The following request is used to get the health status of a cluster.
 Use this to check the connection to your cluster.

 Open the [Kibana Console](https://www.elastic.co/guide/en/kibana/current/console-kibana.html)